 top of page

-We provide intermediary services that connect funders with community-based organizations that understand the local area and can drive results.
+HealthPath works to connect funders with community-based organizations who understand the local area and can drive results.
+Together, our work strengthens our local communities.

 HealthPath is a 501(c)(3) organization that works with government, foundations, individuals, or corporations to distribute grant funds and provides technical assistance to support the grantees’ work.
 In this role, HealthPath is positioned to make a difference in communities by acting as the conduit between a funding entity and a beneficiary organization such as a county office, school, or nonprofit organization.